ZuperZee/interview-tasks-1/README.md

 Feel free to use/share the tasks in [TASKS.md](/TASKS.md) as you wish.

-These tasks are intended to be simple interview tasks to test applicants.
+I created the tasks to be simple interview tasks to test applicants.

 ## Some information about the tasks